How to Get From Mexico City Airport to Mexico City Centre

 Rounding it up

-We hope this guide was helpful in planning how to get from Mexico City Airport to the city centre.
+We hope this guide was helpful in planning how to get from Mexico City to Mexico City.
 If there's anything else you're wondering about, drop us a comment and we'll do our best to answer you within a few days.

 PS: If you've recently travelled this route, share your experience with fellow travellers and help us improve this post.
 Thanks for helping out our travel community!

-The distance from Mexico City Airport to the city centre is 10 kilometre (6 miles).
+The distance from Mexico City to Mexico City is 10 km.